 Trainings offered by DRLA are often in response to requests from partner agencies or set up by DRLA in response to staff identified needs.
 We offer training on many disability-related subjects including:

-To schedule an Outreach or Training event, please contact Kevin Hurstell: khurstell@disabilityrightsla.org
+To schedule an Outreach or Training event, or for media inquiries, please contact Director of Communications and Outreach, Kevin Hurstell: khurstell@disabilityrightsla.org or call 504-717-2768.

 DRLA’s Lunch & Learn Virtual Webinar Series